 Trusted authorities, known as Certificate Authorities (CA), sign and distribute certificates for use by entities that need to assure identities and when establishing encrypted communications.
 Certificate Authorities are typically third-party commercial service providers.

 Certificates are most commonly used for secure (HTTPS) Web sites.
 Web browsers inspect signed server-side certificates to verify that a Web server is authentic, using a specific Uniform Resource Locator (URL), and that the URL has been publicly verified with the identity of the institution it has been issued against (this verification is performed by the CA).
 Using a server certificate in this manner helps assure the integrity and confidentiality of the encrypted communications through use of cryptographic protocols more commonly known as SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security).
+SSL is no longer considered secure, and its use is no longer recommended.

 Other types or classes of certificates may be installed on the client side web browser and used for the legal non-repudiation of transactions and multi-factor authentication, such as when the specific identity of individuals needs to be validated when connecting the server.